-We all procrastinate – but you can overcome it with practical strategies.
+We all procrastinate – but you can overcome it and beat writers’ block with practical strategies.
 So stop putting off your dreams and reward your future self, says Bec Evans.

 I’ve spent the last hour in an internet wormhole ‘researching’ procrastination.
 I made the usual excuse that it was necessary groundwork for this blog post but. to be honest, I was delaying the task at hand.
 The instant hit of clickbait was preferable to knuckling down and earning the satisfaction that comes from effort.